amitchell05/100-days-of-code/log.md

 **Thoughts**: A great Day 1 experience learning JS topics and meeting new people!
 I am also grateful I could help fellow classmates with my solution approaches.

+### Day 25: September 15, 2020

+**Today's Progress**: Yesterday, I could only code for 30 minutes of coding.
+I started looking into my assigned reading about scope.

+**Thoughts**: I'm gradually learning how the order of code execution works.
+Also, I have a better understanding of local and global scopes.

 ## Saved Example

 ### Day 1: June 27, Monday